 - Should I be buying this land?

 - Does it fit in my operation?

 - Can it pay for it self?

-Can the operation afford the payments?
+- Can the operation afford the payments?

 - Can I afford the down payment?

-- What is the optimal amortization interval.
+- What is the optimal amortization period?

 - Proximity to existing land base (Swap).

 - Seek out beneficial credit arrangements (beginning farmer programs etc).

+- Can I use this purchase to get the next generation some skin in the game?

+- Evaluate all fees and interest rate offerings.